Hope Menninger, MMS, PA-C

 Provider Background

-I am a board-certified physician assistant who specializes in treating patients with multiple myeloma and other plasma cell disorders.
-These diseases occur when plasma cells, a type of white blood cell, become malignant and harm bones or bodily organs.
-My background includes experience in providing both inpatient and outpatient care as well as working in benign hematology.
+I am a board-certified physician assistant who provides care for hematology-oncology patients with a variety of cancers and blood disorders who have been admitted to UW Medical Center - Montlake for inpatient care.
+My background includes experience in hospital medicine as well as classical hematology and plasma cell disorders specialty clinics.
 Before becoming a physician assistant, I became certified in clinical pastoral education and served as a hospital chaplain.

 Languages